cogxen/website-performance-analysis/README.md

 ## Additional Objectives

-- [ ] **User Segmentation**: Segment users based on their behavior and engagement metrics to tailor marketing strategies and content.
+- [x] **User Segmentation**: Segment users based on their behavior and engagement metrics to tailor marketing strategies and content.
-- [ ] **Conversion Rate Optimization**: Analyze user behavior and engagement to identify bottlenecks and optimize the conversion funnel.
+- [x] **Conversion Rate Optimization**: Analyze user behavior and engagement to identify bottlenecks and optimize the conversion funnel.
-- [ ] **User Retention and Return Visits**: Evaluate user retention by analyzing repeat visit patterns and understanding what drives users to return.
+- [x] **User Retention and Return Visits**: Evaluate user retention by analyzing repeat visit patterns and understanding what drives users to return.
 This insight can help in developing strategies to improve user loyalty and retention rates.
-- [ ] **Bounce Rate Analysis**: Investigate the bounce rate across different pages and segments to identify areas where users are leaving the site quickly.
-This can help improve page content and user navigation to reduce bounce rates.

-## Future Works

-- [ ] **A/B Testing Analysis**: Evaluate the results of A/B tests conducted on the website to determine the impact of different changes on user engagement and conversions.
-This can help in making data-driven decisions for website optimization.

 ## Acknowledgements